NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/axe-of-the-dwarven-lords.md

 trigger2:
 mechanics2: "**Secondary Effect** "
 craft:
+destruction: "If an orc beheads a dwarven king with the _Axe of the Dwarven Lords_, the axe rusts away to nothing."

 #========================================================#
 #                   WEAPON PROPERTIES                    #
 #========================================================#
 range:
 ammoType:
-damage: 4d8 slashing
+damage:
-dmg1:
+dmg1: 4d8
-dmg1Type:
+dmg1Type: "slashing"
 dmg2:
 dmg2Type:
-weaponType:
+weaponType: "Melee"
-weaponCategory:
+weaponCategory: "Advanced"

 #========================================================#
 #                    ARMOR PROPERTIES                    #